ankusharya/epiweeks/README.rst

 - Validation of input data.
 - Works on Python 3.6+ with zero dependencies.
 - Thoroughly tested on all supported Python versions.
+- Add support for Barc (Week start day from Saturday).

 Installation
 ------------